 4. Modules and Customization

-It’s important to note that additional modules or customizations made for a specific small business might lead to future costs that are not included within the platform's starting price.
+It’s important to note that additional modules or customizations made for a specific business might lead to future costs that are not included within the platform's starting price.
 Within most starting plans, you will typically be exposed to pricing that covers the basic functions, such as inventory tracking or customer relationship management.

 Most providers will allow you to build out your own custom system with add-ons that can create additional functionalities regarding accounting, human resource planning, in-depth reporting, and so on.